 In total, 205 LTFEs across Germany with a minimum duration of 20 years were identified, of which 140 trials are ongoing and 65 are terminated (status: November 2019).
-Further LTFEs reaching the 20-year threshold within the next 5 years (until 2024) were also included (n = 6; Fig. 2).
-Most of the trials have a duration between 20 and 49 years (n = 124; Fig. 2).
-Fifty trials have a duration between 50 and 99 years.
-Three trials have been running for more than 100 years ("Ewiger Roggen", Halle, 1878-today; "Statischer Düngungsversuch V120", Bad Lauchstädt, 1902-today; "Dauerdüngungsversuch Dikopshof", Wesseling, 1904-2009).
+Further LTFEs reaching the 20-year threshold within the next five years (until 2024) were also included (n=6; Figure 2).
+Most of the trials have a duration between 20 and 49 years (n=124; Figure

+- 200 2).
+50 trials have a duration between 50 and 99 years.
+Three trials have been running for more than 100 years ('Ewiger Roggen', Halle, 1878 today; 'Statischer Düngungsversuch V120', Bad Lauchstaedt, 1902 today; 'Dauerdüngungsversuch Dikopshof', Wesseling, 1904 2009).
 The age of 22 terminated trials is unknown since only the starting date of the trials is known but not the exact ending year.
-As these trials were mentioned in different important sources as being ongoing (Amberger and Gutser, 1976; Debreczeni and Körschens, 2003; Körschens, 1990, 1994, 1997, 2000), it is known that their duration was at least 20 years.
+As these trials were mentioned in different important sources as being ongoing (Amberger and Gutser, 1976; Debreczeni and Körschens, 2003; Körschens, 1990, 1994, 1997, 2000), it is known that their - 205 duration was at least 20 years.

-The land use in 168 LTFEs is arable field crops, in 34 trials grassland, in 2 trials vegetables and in 1 trial pomiculture.
+The land use in 168 LTFEs is arable field crops, in 34 trials grassland, in two trials vegetables and in one trial pomiculture.
 There are more long-term grassland experiments in Germany; we have not included them in our research because they are dedicated to research themes other than questions of sustainable soil use and yield.

-The majority of LTFEs were established after 1947, when research was resumed after the Second World War (Fig. 3).
+The majority of LTFEs were established after 1947, when research was resumed after the Second World War (Figure 3).
 In 1996/1997, a series of grassland fertilization experiments was established by several German state authorities.
-This explains the high number of LTFEs established in these years (Fig. 3).
+This explains the high number of LTFEs established in these years (Figure 3).

-The research themes of the LTFEs can be assigned to the following categories: fertilization, tillage, crop rotation, other themes and combinations of these (Table 1).
-Due to trials with two or more treatment factors, multiple nominations of experiments for the different research themes were assigned (n = 251).
-Most LTFEs were established for research on fertilization (Fig. 3 and Table 1) (n = 158).
+The research themes of the LTFEs can be assigned to the following categories: fertilization, tillage, crop rotation, 'other' themes and combinations of these (Table 1).
+Due to trials with two or more treatment factors, multiple nominations of experiments for the different research themes were assigned (n=251).
+Most LTFEs were established for research on

+- 215 fertilization (Figure 3 and Table 1) (n=158).
 This result is coincident with the results from a study in the international context (Berti et al., 2016).
-In Germany, fertilization LTFEs can be subdivided into field crop experiments (n = 124) and grassland experiments (n = 34).
+In Germany, fertilization LTFEs can be subdivided into field crop experiments (n=124) and grassland experiments (n=34).
 Historically, questions regarding the effects of fertilization on plant growth were the focus of research, while more recently the effects on the soil and the environment are investigated.
-The focus of the experiments is different kinds of fertilizers, different amounts of fertilizers, comparisons with or without a specific fertilizer, or combinations of these.
+In the focus of the experiments are either different kinds of fertilizers or different amounts of fertilizers or comparisons with/without a specific fertilizer or - 220 combinations of these.
 Most frequently, organic fertilization versus mineral N fertilization is examined.
 In fewer experiments, the effect of straw fertilization is the subject of research.
-Additionally, the effects of mineral K fertilization, mineral P fertilization, liming, green manure, mineral Mg fertilization, compost or sludge are examined (Table 1).
+Additionally, the effects of mineral K fertilization, mineral P fertilization, liming, green manure, mineral Mg fertilization, compost, or sludge are examined (Table 1).
 More rarely, different points in time of the fertilizing measure are compared.